 - Windows Media Player.
 This player is a Microsoft tool so it prefers the Microsoft format (.avi), yet it will play movies in a variety of formats, including Quicktime.

 - Real Player.
 When you got to Real.Com’s site, you may need to hunt around for a while before finding the free Real Player.

 - Quicktime Player.
 Although Quicktime was originally designed to play Macintosh-platform movies, it now plays Windows-oriented movies as well.

 Examples Online Video

 As computers begin to become more entertainment devices, users will increasingly look for good video from their computers.
 Eventually, video will become more integrated into writing spaces.
 Below are some videos used for pedagogical purposes.

-- House Hippo Movie.
-Created by Concerned Children’s Advertisers, this movie is designed to teach students to be critical of TV advertising and Web sources.
+- House Hippo PSA.
+Created by Concerned Children’s Advertisers, this commercial is designed to teach students to be critical of TV advertising and Web sources.

-- Health Video.
+- Health Videos.
 See videos on hundreds of health issues.

-- Microsoft Screen Movies.
-Screen movies show users how to use software, as illustrated by the samples below.
+- Microsoft Support.
+Instructional articles and videos show users how to use software, as illustrated by the examples below.